 "I wanted to reach the many businesses here that are very small," he said.
 "Some are happy at that size, but others want to grow bigger and we were targeting those."

 Mr McDonald said the event had received great support from the chamber and sponsors.
-And to his surprise, he discovered around 20 per cent of attendees were from Auckland, even though the summit had not been marketed there.
+To his surprise, he discovered around 20 per cent of attendees were from Auckland, even though the summit had not been marketed there.

 "To be the first conference he had put on, in what was a relatively new city for him, was a phenomenal achievement," he said.